-To build a Three Horizon sense-making map of an issue of concern in a way relevant to formulating visionary action for innovation and transformation.
+To build a Three Horizon sense-making map of an issue of concern in a way that is relevant to formulating visionary action for innovation and transformation.

 When to Use?